TunaDang/TunaDang.github.io/README.md

-## Hello, my name is Tuan Anh Dang and I am a Master of Engineering student in CS @ Cornell University.
+## Hello, my name is Tuan Anh Dang and I am a Master of Engineering student in CS @ Cornell

 My previous projects and research involves Model Visulization, ML (specifically Computer Vision) and Markov chains.
 For more information, you can view my full credentials at www.linkedin.com/in/TuanAnhDang.